dtcap/frontend-performance-poc/README.md

 At the only one assertion is implemented: check that Total Blocking Time is below 200 milliseconds, other metrics are just added to test annotations section in the report.

+### TBD

+1. Currently only one assertion of one metric is implemented for demo purposes:

+       expect(tbt).toBeLessThan(200)

+    depending on what exactly needs to be monitored more assertions can be added so test could be automatically marked as failed if monitored values exceed the threshold
+2. Captured metrics are being stored in test annotations, it worth dumping them to i.e. CSV file so it would be possible to compare historic data, build trends, plot charts, etc.
+3. Continuous integration.
+It makes sense to run the test periodically to check performance degradations